 STACEY: Is it important for caregivers to have a list of silver linings?

 JANE: Yes, because we can get very dark and think very low.
-It’s important to always try to really literally make a list.
-What are the bonuses here that I have that I didn’t know what I would have?
+It’s important to always try to literally make a list and ask yourself what are the bonuses that I have that I didn’t know I would have?

 STACEY: Jane, I have to thank you so much for writing (and I want to include the whole title here) You Better Not Die or I’ll Kill You–A Caregiver’s Survival Guide to Keeping You in Good Health and Good Spirits.
 It’s a very helpful book for anybody who needs it and there are certainly a lot of us who do.
 I hope you’ll talk to us again when your next romance novel comes out.